stanly3690/HotSpotAnalysis_Plugin/README.md

 _HotSpotAnalysis-plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version_

-Copyright © 2016 Stanly Shaji/ Daniele Oxoli/ Mayra Zurbaràn/ Gabriele Prestifilippo - Politecnico Di Milano.
+Copyright © 2016 Daniele Oxoli/ Mayra Zurbaràn/ Gabriele Prestifilippo/ Stanly Shaji - Politecnico Di Milano.

 E-mail: daniele.oxoli@polimi.it